 Excused absences - absences caused by illness, injury, medical appointments, family emergencies, death in the family, or impassable roads due to weather.
-Please bring a doctor's note and turn it in to the school office when returning from an appointment.
+Please bring a doctor's note and turn it into the school office when returning from an appointment.
 Parents may request homework be prepared.
-This may be picked up in the office between 3:30-4:00 pm from the office.
-Students have the same number of days to make up work as they were absent.
+Students have the same number of days to make up work as when they were absent.

-- Unexcused absences any absences without notification, family vacations, oversleeping, private lessons, missing the bus, suspension from school.
+Unexcused absences - any absences without notification, family vacations, oversleeping, private lessons, missing the bus, suspension from school.
 Teachers are not required to prepare homework in advance.
 Alternative assignments may be provided at the teacher's discretion.
-No time extensions will be given for homework, tests, or quizzes unless they make arrangements with the teacher before they leave. - All absences require a notice from the parents or guardians.
+No time extensions will be given for homework, tests, or quizzes unless they make arrangements with the teacher before they leave.

+- All absences require a notice from the parents or guardians.
 If a child is absent from school, parents are asked to inform school personnel by either calling and/or sending written notification to the school office.
 Absentees are checked each morning by office staff.
 If teachers or office staff have not received notification from parents, a phone call will be made to the parents to verify that the child is absent with parental knowledge. - Absences are noted on student progress reports as excused or unexcused absences.
 For excused absences, teachers, with parental cooperation, will oversee that the child's work is made up within a reasonable amount of time.
 For unexcused absences, full responsibility for completing the work missed (that can be assigned as homework) rests with the parents and the students.
 Work missed must be made up within a reasonable amount of time.
 Teachers are not required to prepare make-up work in advance. - Following three or more days of unexcused absence in succession, parents may be required to pay an hourly fee to reimburse assistants and tutors who will help the child in making up work that cannot be done away from school.
-The tutor or assistant will review with the child new concepts that were introduced during the child's absence, go over the child's homework, and administer tests and quizzes. - Middle School students are responsible to see that missed work and tests are made up.
+The tutor or assistant will review with the child new concepts that were introduced during the child's absence, go over the child's homework, and administer tests and guizzes. - Middle School students are responsible to see that missed work and tests are made up.
 It is their responsibility to initiate a meeting with the respective teachers to learn what assignments, tests, etc. were missed.
 All work not made up within a reasonable amount of time will be reflected in the student's grades.
 If the work missed requires tutorial assistance, an hourly fee may be assessed.